-This kind of anxiety can be very debilitating, making it nearly impossible to accomplish necessary daily tasks.
+In fact, anxiety can be very debilitating, making it nearly impossible to accomplish necessary daily tasks.
 It is also physically harmful because it raises blood pressure, increases heartbeat, and ends up affecting many other body systems.
 The good news is that when you recognize you are dealing with an anxiety disorder, it is possible to get help.
-Reach out to Pennsylvania Adult & Teen Challenge today at 844.442.8673 for treatment options.

 This situation is that state where even minor or imagined things cause you to be agitated.
 You may wake up “in a mood,” not knowing why but knowing that anything will bother you.
 This agitation sometimes comes with muscle tension.
 Your neck and shoulders feel tight, your jaw may hurt from clenching your teeth, and you feel ready to spring into action at any moment.
 Your body has entered peak fight-or-flight mode.